Ground States are generically a Periodic Orbit: Proof of Theorem

 We will also draw a tree with the returns, in order to see that their number grows exponentially.
 An example appears in figure~\ref{ex1}.
 The nodes of the tree are the returns implied by Statement~\ref{STM2}.
 The height of the node bounds the size of the return.
 The numbers near a node are the quantity of returns in upper levels of the tree which are adjacent to the return of the node, either at its left or at its right.
 These numbers are also equal to $-1$ +the quantity of jumps of the two new periodic pseudo-orbits determined by the node.

 We show how the tree is constructed in the example of figure~\ref{ex1}.
 We begin with a return in $\A_N$.
 This gives a periodic $Q^{-N}$ pseudo-orbit with no other jump.
 It implies the existence of a return in $\A_{N-1}$.
 In the tree we draw a vertical line from level $N$ to level $N-1$.
 At this stage, the line in the circle corresponding to the $\A_{N-1}$ return divides the disk in two components.
 One side has 1 return in $\A_N$ that appears in a previous level in the tree and the other side has 0 returns appearing above in the tree.
 We write the numbers 0 and 1 at the sides of the node of the tree corresponding to the $\A_{N-1}$ return.
 The $\A_{N-1}$ return divides the circle in two components.
-The component at the left is a periodic $Q^{N-1}$ pseudo-orbit with only one $Q^{N-1}$ jump, corresponding to the number 0 in the tree.
-The component at the right is a $Q^{N-1}$ pseudo-orbit with a $Q^{N-1}$ jump and also a $Q^N$ jump, and corresponds to the number 1 in the tree in the node at level $N-1$.
+The component at the left is a periodic $Q^{-N+1}$ pseudo-orbit with only one $Q^{-N+1}$ jump, corresponding to the number 0 in the tree.
+The component at the right is a $Q^{-N+1}$ pseudo-orbit with a $Q^{-N-1}$ jump and also a $Q^{-N}$ jump, and corresponds to the number 1 in the tree in the node at level $N-1$.

 Statement~\ref{STM2} implies the existence of other returns in $\A_{N-2}$ for both pseudo-orbits.
 In the right hand side of figure~\ref{ex1} we draw the case in which the pseudo-orbit segment between the $\A_{N-2}$ return contains a $Q^{-N}$ jump.
-Cutting the $Q^{N-1}$ pseudo-orbit of the right hand side of the circle at the $\A_{N-2}$ return we obtain two $Q^{N-2}$ periodic pseudo-orbits.
-The one at the right has a $Q^{N}$ jump which appears previously in the tree and the one at the left has a $Q^{N-1}$ jump appearing previously in the tree.
-We write the numbers 1 and 1 in the corresponding node of the tree.
+Cutting the $Q^{-N+1}$ pseudo-orbit of the right hand side of the circle at the $\A_{N-2}$ return we obtain two $Q^{-N+2}$ periodic pseudo-orbits.
+The one at the right has a {$Q^{-N}$} jump which appears previously in the tree and the one at the left has a {$Q^{-N+1}$} jump appearing previously in the tree.
+We write the numbers { 1} and { 1} in the corresponding node of the tree.

-We want to guarantee that each node of the tree corresponds to a return which has at least one new point of the pseudo-orbit $(q_{t^N_\ell},\ldots,q_{t^N_{\ell+1}-1})$ which did not appear in the returns corresponding to the other nodes of the tree.
+We will provide the tree with black nodes $\bullet$ and white (or empty) nodes $\otimes$.
+The nodes in the tree are associated to the approaches implied by the process.
+A black node means that at least one of the points in the approach is a point in the pseudo-orbit $(q_{t^N_\ell},\ldots,q_{t^N_{\ell+1}-1})$ which did not appear in the previous approaches.
 So that we have